jr0jas/es6-babel/README.md

 npm install babel-preset-es2015 --save-dev
 ```

-⋅⋅⋅In Babel 6, every transformer is a plugin that can be installed separately.
+In Babel 6, every transformer is a plugin that can be installed separately.
 A preset is a group of related plugins.
 Using a preset, you don’t have to install and update dozens of plugins individually.

 5. Install http-server in your project. http-server is a lightweight web server we use to run the application locally during development.